-Women for Conservation seeks to fund a new initiative that will dramatically change the future of conservation in Colombia by empowering women to pursue careers in conservation.
+Women for Conservation seeks to provide and facilitate Conservation Education change the future of conservation by empowering women to pursue careers in conservation.

 This project will jumpstart a new generation of conservationists by providing 90 women from rural Colombian communities with a three-month specialized training course taught by professionals in the field.
 Many of the women this program seeks to engage have been exposed to violence, deprived of education, and have had little, if any, opportunity for career training.